utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Non-functional:

 #### Operational Requirements
-- The system should be intuitive to use.
-At least 95% of Easy Exam users should not need to read the user guide to be able to use the system.
+- At least 95% of Easy Exam users will not need to read the user manual to be able to use the system.

 #### Performance Requirements
-- The system’s first startup should take less than 3 seconds.
-Then, with the use of the cache, it should take less than 1 second.
+- System startup first time should be less than 3 seconds, then with the use of cache the startup should be less than 1 seconds.
-- The system’s database should be able to support and handle thousands of users and questions.
-- Queries on the database shouldn’t take more than 1 second
+- The database will be able to hold information of thousands of users and tens of thousands of problems.
+Queries on this database should take no more than 1 second.
 - The system should have a response time of under five seconds.
-- The system should be able to handle 10 000 users without affecting its performance
+- The web platform should be capable enough to handle 10 thousands users with affecting its performance
 #### Security Requirements
-- The system should be able to keep a registry of the alerts and blocks given to standard users.
+- A record of the administrator and the standard user that are related to one of the following operations performed by the administrator must be maintained: warnings and / or user locks.
 #### Portability Requirements
-- The system web should be responsive and can be managed both in mobile and desktop devices.
+- The Easy Exam web should be responsive and can be managed both in mobile and desktop devices.

 ***